 - Open Task Manager and go to the Startup tab.
 After disabling the services, it is time to go after the startup processes.
 You can do so by clicking on the Startup tab in System Configuration.
 You should then click on the Open Task Manager link, and this will take you directly to the Task Manager Startup tab.

 - Disable all startup processes.
 Make sure that every item listed has a status of disabled.
 Do this by selecting a startup process and clicking on Disable.

 - Restart your computer.
 Your PC is ready for a clean boot.

-- Retry the updates and see if you can update your Windows now (It is important to know that clean boot can fix a variety of other issues, such as a pesky program that won’t uninstall, so you should keep these steps handy).
+- Retry the updates and see if you can update your Windows now (it is important to know that clean boot can fix a variety of other issues, such as a pesky program that won’t uninstall, so you should keep these steps handy).

-Restoring Windows functionality after performing a clean boot
+3. Restore Windows functionality after performing a clean boot

 - Open System Configuration again.
 If you need a refresher, you can do it by Hitting Windows + R on your keyboard and typing msconfig.